To Shuffle or not to Shuffle: Auditing DP-SGD with Shuffling: Discussion and Conclusion

-This paper presented the first audit of DP-SGD implementations that use shuffling but report DP guarantees as though Poisson sub-sampling was used, investigating the differences between the theoretical guarantees of the latter and the empirical privacy leakage from the former.
-We did so as using shuffling to sample batches in DP-SGD has become common practice~\cite{ponomareva2023dp,de2022unlocking,LTLH22} as it is much more computationally efficient.
+This paper presented the first audit of DP-SGD implementations that shuffle the training data and deterministically iterate over fixed-size batches, which we denoted as DP-SGD (Shuffle).
+Arguably, this addressed an important research problem as using shuffling to sample batches in DP-SGD has become common~\cite{ponomareva2023dp,de2022unlocking,LTLH22}, mostly due to better computational efficiency, even though theoretical guarantees are reported as if Poisson subsampling was used, which we referred to as DP-SGD (Poisson).
+This makes it crucial to investigate the gap between the empirical privacy leakage from the former and the theoretical guarantees of the latter.

-We introduced new auditing techniques and audited DP-SGD (Shuffle) under varying parameter settings and threat models.
-Our experiments revealed, even in real-world settings, a substantial gap between the empirical privacy leakage observed from DP-SGD (Shuffle) and the theoretical guarantees of DP-SGD (Poisson).
-More precisely, we experimented with 101 settings from SOTA models using shuffling~\cite{de2022unlocking,LTLH22}, finding substantial gaps in two-thirds of them.
-We also discussed how these gaps can depend on the batch size used and the threat model, with smaller batch sizes and stronger threat models resulting in larger gaps.

-Finally, we showed that our auditing techniques can be used to detect the presence of bugs in the implementations of the shuffling procedure.
-We investigated two common bugs~\cite{ponomareva2023dp} found in public code repositories of non-private model training, showing that our auditing framework effectively identifies them and detects even higher empirical privacy leakages in the presence of these bugs.
+We introduced new auditing techniques and audited DP-SGD (Shuffle) with different parameter settings and threat models.
+More precisely, we experimented with 101 settings from SOTA models using shuffling~\cite{de2022unlocking,LTLH22}, finding gaps in two-thirds of them---in some cases, the empirical privacy leakage from DP-SGD (Shuffle) was up to 4 times higher than the theoretical guarantee from DP-SGD (Poisson).
+We also showed how these discrepancies can depend on the batch size and the strength of the adversary, with smaller batch sizes and stronger threat models yielding larger gaps.
+Finally, we used our techniques to detect the presence of bugs in the implementations of the shuffling procedure.
+We investigated two common bugs~\cite{ponomareva2023dp} found in public code repositories of non-private model training, showing that our auditing framework effectively identifies them and detects even higher empirical privacy leakages in their presence.

-\descr{Implications.} The measurable difference between the empirical privacy leakage observed from DP-SGD (Shuffle) and the theoretical guarantees of DP-SGD (Poisson) shows that prior work~\cite{de2022unlocking,LTLH22} substantially overestimated the privacy guarantees of SOTA private models.
-In some instances, the actual privacy leakage is more than 4$\times$ greater than the theoretical DP guarantees.

-Consequently, our work calls into question the validity of theoretical guarantees and prompts the need to formally analyze the privacy guarantees provided by shuffling the dataset.
-Our analysis also attests to the dangers of making seemingly simple modifications to provably correct DP algorithms.